bsa674/CRISPR-Guide-RNA-Design-Tool/README.md

 - **Efficacy Scores**: The corresponding efficacy scores for each gRNA.

 ### Prediction Results
-The results generated after running predictions are also saved locally on the system for easy access and downloading.
+The results generated after running predictions are also saved locally on the system for easy access and further analysis.

+### Stacking Ensemble Model
+The trained stacking ensemble model is saved as a **pickle file** (`stacking_model.pkl`) in the local directory.
+This allows for easy loading and reuse of the model for future predictions without retraining.

 ### User Account Credentials
 User account credentials are securely stored on a Firebase server.
 All sensitive information is encrypted to ensure data privacy and security.